A moratorium is in effect on adding information from Fire and Blood until December 20th.

 Will explains that he saw the wildlings' encampment.
 Their lean-to was covered by snow, they had no fire, and none of the wildlings moved the entire time he was watching.
 They were lying on the ground as if dead, but no blood was visible.
 There was also a woman up in a tree, but she didn't move either.
 Gared suggests the wildlings must have been killed by the cold, but Ser Waymar points out that the weather has not been cold enough to freeze men like that.
 He asks Will to lead them to the dead men.

 With night falling, the rangers ride to the camp.
 Both Will and Gared sense something is wrong, but Ser Waymar mocks them again and commands Gared to stay behind to guard the horses.
 Gared suggest starting a fire, but Ser Waymar orders him not to.
 Will fears that Ser Waymar's insolence will provoke Gared into drawing his sword, but Gared eventually acquiesces and no fire is lit.

 Will and Ser Waymar climb up the ridge, Ser Waymar much noisier than Will.
 When Will reaches his previous vantage point, he sees that the bodies are gone.
 Ser Waymar, walking upright, reaches the top of the ridge and stands in plain sight.
 Will warns Ser Waymar to get down, but Ser Waymar just laughs.
-After declaring that he will find the wildlings before returning to the Wall, Ser Waymar orders Will to climb back up the tree and look for fires.
+After declaring that he will find the wildlings before returning to the Wall, Ser Waymar orders Will to climb a tree and look for fires.